Zoeseph/zoeseph.github.io/pages/contact.md

 If this is not what you're looking for, please see the page footer for my various Social Media links.

-To always be first in the know and kept up to date, please join my [newsletter].
+To always be first in the know and kept up to date, please join my [newsletter][2].

 Many thanks,
 <br/>Zo Bloggs